Powell Crosley Estate hosts historic open house

 New this year – and on loan from the Historical Records Library in Manatee County – will be the Crosley Collection, including Crosley Chattaboxes, Temperators, Xervac Helmets, Musicone speakers, headphones and more.

-“We are excited to once again open the estate doors to the public and celebrate the rich history found within the Bradenton aea and the contributions Powel Crosley made to the radio industry while living here,” said Elliott Falcione, executive director for the Bradenton Area Convention and Visitors Bureau, which operates and maintains the Powel Crosley Estate on behalf of its owner, the Manatee County government.
+“We are excited to once again open the estate doors to the public and celebrate the rich history found within the Bradenton Area and the contributions Powel Crosley made to the radio industry while living here,” said Elliott Falcione, executive director for the Bradenton Area Convention and Visitors Bureau, which operates and maintains the Powel Crosley Estate on behalf of the ownership of Manatee County government.

-The Crosley Estate is at 8374 N. Tamiami Trail, just north of the Sarasota/Bradenton border and west of Sarasota Bradenton International Airport.
+The Crosley Estate is at 8374 North Tamiami Trail, just north of the Sarasota/Bradenton border and west of the Sarasota International Airport.

-The open house events will take place from 10 a.m.-2 p.m. on both days.
+The open house events will take place from 10 a.m. to 2 p.m. on both days.
 Guided tours will take place every half hour.
 Reservations are not required and admission is free, though donations are appreciated.

 Crosley is one of 183 members in the National Radio Hall of Fame.
 He was inducted in 2013.
 By the time of his death in 1961, he had played a pivotal role in inventing, introducing and manufacturing a myriad of items, including:

-WLW Radio/Cincinnati — “The Nation’s Station” — which fed network programming to NBC and Mutual (radio networks) in the 1930s, and used an unprecedented experimental 750,000-watt transmitter.
+· WLW Radio/Cincinnati – “The Nation’s Station” – which fed network programming to NBC and Mutual in the 1930’s, and used an unprecedented experimental 750,000-watt transmitter

 The estate was built in 1929 for Powel Crosley’s wife, Gwendolyn.